Rentcharge: Rentcharges Act 1977

-Rentcharges are extinguished on 22 August 2037; therefore in mid-2018, their lifetime is 19 years and if input into the formula above and using a yield of 1.78% the rate applicable at 20 July gives approximately 16 years of the rent to redeem it.
+Rentcharges are extinguished on 22 August 2037; therefore in mid-2023, their lifetime is 14 years and if input into the formula above and using a yield of 4.6% the rate applicable in mid 2023 gives approximately 10.26 years of the rent to redeem it.

 When the transaction has been completed DCLG, on behalf of the Secretary of State, issues a redemption certificate to the terre-tenant.
 Any existing rentcharges other than estate rentcharges will be extinguished on 22 August 2037.

 Estate rentcharges

-The 1977 Act retained and continues to allow developers on sale to make appropriate estate rentcharges, those:
+The 1977 act retained and continues to allow developers on sale to make appropriate estate rentcharges, those: